Government initiatives will boost people’s affordability

 Malaysians’ saving quantum during the period has been eroded and this is corroborated by developers at the StarProperty Budget 2025 Roundtable discussion, who observed a general trend of home buyers’ difficulty in affording the first down payment.
 Some also said that many were deemed ineligible for a home mortgage, or unable to secure the financing margin desired, another worrying sign of the people’s affordability.

-During the discussion as well as post-event, recommendations were put forward to home buyers in the coming Budget.
+During the discussion as well as post-event, recommendations were put forward to assist home buyers in the coming Budget.

 A comeback of HOC